-I loved the bottom frescos depicting the inferno on the left near the entrance, although the demons actual faces have mostly been obliterated, the graphic depiction of naked women literally feeding them with their full voluptuous breasts fully on display is very unusual for the time.
+I loved the bottom frescos depicting the inferno on the left near the entrance, although the demon’s actual faces have mostly been obliterated, the graphic depiction of naked women literally feeding them with their full voluptuous breasts fully on display is very unusual for the time.
 My favourite too was the astrological calendar to the left & right bays next to the altar, each embellished with a human representative, and including the phases of the moon to help the monks keep track of the right liturgy for a particular month & day; what a mash-up!
-Photography isn’t allowed in this chapel, so you will just have to take my word for its splendour and go visit.

 Next door, started in 1001, is the Church of Santa Maria Assunta.
 Divided into 3 aisles by seven arches you can see why this is such a popular church still today to get married and have your first communion etc in – there is even details on how to hire it in English outside for anyone wanting to get back to their roots so to speak!
 For those that like natural soft lighting this Church will definitely appeal; the light here is diffused, and it is no wonder that it’s loved by romantics.
 When we visited the choir were practicing their motets which did make it more special to wander round in and take a look at its remaining frescos (different style & age than the oratorio), and the pulpit relief sculptures that were particularly good.

 Also worth taking a few photographs is the tracery around the windows of the triple apse externally, wonderful.
 If you aren’t into churches then go for the view, there is a great valley & hill landscape vista out towards Sulmona that is worth walking up the hill for.